Hester Diamond

 Hester Diamond (December 10, 1928 – January 23, 2020) was an American art collector, dealer, and interior designer.
-With her first husband, Harold Diamond, she amassed a collection of Modernist art that the New York Times described as "astonishing."
+With her first husband, Harold Diamond, she amassed a collection of Modernist art that the New York Times described as "astonishing".
 Following her husband's death, Diamond switched her focus to Old Masters, assembling "one of the greatest, most idiosyncratic art collections in America".
-She was the mother of American rapper Mike D of the Beastie Boys.
+She was the mother of Mike D of the Beastie Boys.

-Early life and education
+Early life

 Diamond was born in the Bronx to David Klein, a structural engineer of Hungarian descent from Bayonne, New Jersey, and Edith (Wilbur) Klein, a bookkeeper born 1904 in Lithuania.
 An only child, she attended Hunter College High School, and often visited the Museum of Modern Art—her favorite museum—and the Guggenheim.
 She graduated from Hunter College in 1949 with a BA in English and became a secretary.